 We carry out a variety of oral surgical procedures and the most common procedures include the removal of teeth which are decayed, impacted or for orthodontic reasons.
 Local anaesthesia involves the administration of a local anaesthetic in the mouth to provide adequate analgesia for the safe, comfortable and painless removal of teeth.
 The patient is awake and alert at all times.
 This is an extremely safe procedure.
 There is no age restriction for this type of anaesthetic.
 The most common local anaesthetic used is Lignocaine.
 For anxious patients especially children, oral surgical procedures can be carried out with Relative Analgesia.

-Dr Mital A Patel | Dental Surgeon | GDC 229169
+Dr Vinika Patel | Dental Surgeon | GDC 229169

-BDS Cardiff 2012, MFDS RCS Eng 2013
+BDS Birm 2012, MJDF RCS (Eng) 2013

-Dr Patel graduated from Cardiff University in 2012, then going on to obtain the MFDS RCS examination in 2013.
-Dr Patel has undertaken further postgraduate training in treating nervous patients with sedation and is a member of the (SAAD) Society for the Advancement of Anaesthesia in Dentistry.
+She obtained further postgraduate training at Kings College Hospital London, in Oral Maxillofacial Surgery, Intravenous sedation, relative analgesia, dental emergencies, paediatric trauma and the management of nervous patients.
+Dr Patel has undertaken further postgraduate training in treating nervous patients with sedation and is a member of the (SAAD) Society for the Advancement of Anesthesia in Dentistry.

 As part of her role as dental seditionist she carries out a variety of restorative treatments and minor oral surgery under intravenous and inhalation sedation, logging over 1000 cases, the past 10 years.

 Dr Patel completed modules in respect to receiving a Postgraduate Diploma in Dental Education in 2017 and has been involved with dental training and assessment at postgraduate level since that time.
 She also went on to complete a Graduate Diploma in Law in 2016 to further her interests in Dento-Legal matters.